unfoldadmin/django-unfold/README.md

 For actions with intermediate steps, it is recommended to use handler function only to redirect to custom URL with custom view.
 This view can be extended from base Unfold view, to have unified experience.

+If that's confusing, there are examples for both these actions in next section.

 ### Action examples